bryancwilson/Music-AI-Research/README.md

 a higher level of originality then that of generative supervised learning models.

 ### Methodology
+It is common for path planning problems that utilize Machine Learning employ Reinforcement Learning techniques.

 This works utilizes an e-greedy temporal difference off policy Q Learning Algorithm.
 The Environment consists of a pre written bass and melody line with a starting chord for reference.
 The algorithm has an action space of 72 chords and can only choose one chord per beat.
 Each episode only consists of 6 beats.
 Because generalizing all of music theory into a reward structure is unfeasible, I based my